SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 For more information on Pages in Jekyll, I recommend watching [this tutorial](https://www.youtube.com/watch?v=1na-IWfv08M&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=9).

-## Themes
+## Step 5: Adding Themes
 Themes are very important within Jekyll, in fact, it’s probably one of the first things you want to decide on when creating a site.
 Sure, the Minima theme is nice, minimal, and has a lot of functionality–a lot more functionality than most themes you’ll come across actually–but it may not be what you want.

 Don’t worry, there are plenty of themes out there, both free and paid.
 If you want to change your theme, first you have to find your theme online.

 The best place to look for free Jekyll themes is [Jamstack Themes](https://jamstackthemes.dev/ssg/jekyll/).
-Check out all the themes they have through their demos, and when you find a theme you like, just click on “Github” and scroll to the README section beneath the code, which is where you’ll usually find instructions on how to install and apply the theme.
+Check out all the themes they have through their demos!

+When you find a theme that you like on there, just click on the `Github` button and scroll to the `README` section beneath the code, which is where you’ll usually find instructions on how to install and apply the theme.

-## Working with Git
+## Step 6: Working with Git
 This section will assume that you: already have Git installed, and have a basic understanding of Git and its workflow.

 The Git workflow pairs perfectly with Jekyll, especially since Jekyll automatically creates the ideal `.gitignore` file and makes maintaining your site a lot better and more efficient.